rollinhand/rollinhand.github.io/_posts/2018-03-04-c3faces-1-dot-1-officially-released.md

-If you use categories programmatically there is a new class called _C3Category_ which takes a list or an array of Strings as constructor parameter. **But note:** The returning value inside is always a set.
+If you use categories programmatically there is a new class called _C3Category_ which takes a list or an array of Strings as constructor parameter. **But note:** The returning value inside is always a Set of strings.
 Duplicates are not taken into account because categories should be always unique.
 Additional details can be found in the [official documentation of C3.js](http://c3js.org/reference.html#axis-x-categories).